-Now that I’ve returned a product to Aldi, I can offer a few observations:
+Now that I’ve returned a few products to Aldi, I can offer some observations.

 - You may feel like you are imposing by approaching a cashier who is busy ringing up a line of customers, but Aldi’s cashiers are used to processing the occasional return.
-They will know what you want when they see you walk up carrying an item.
+They will know what you want when they see you walk up carrying an item, and they will either process your return right there, right away, or they’ll politely ask you to go through the line.
 Aldi saves money by not staffing a separate customer service counter like traditional grocery stores, and that savings gets passed on to you.

 - Returning a product to Aldi is a quick experience.
-A cashier can handle your return in about a minute or less.
+A cashier can handle your return in a minute or two.

-Overall, the experience was easy and not as embarrassing as I always worried it might be.
+Overall, my experiences have been easy and not as embarrassing as I worried they might be.
 Aldi employees deal with returns quickly and professionally, and you are soon on your way.

-Aldi does offer a “Double Guarantee” to refund your money and replace your product for free if it is defective or otherwise bad, but that only applies to Aldi house brands (the rain barrel was not) and the barrel wasn’t defective in any event.
+Aldi does offer a “Twice as Nice Guarantee” to refund your money and replace your product for free if it is defective or otherwise bad, but that only applies to Aldi house brands (the rain barrel was not) and the barrel wasn’t defective in any event.
+The steam cleaner wasn’t technically defective either; it simply wasn’t that great to begin with.
 If you have benefited from the double guarantee, we’d love to hear about your experience in the comments.